flefler/CyanoSeq/README.md

 ## Key updates V1.3
 A few changes have been made since the last version, which are noted in the [change log](https://github.com/flefler/CyanoSeq/blob/main/ChangeLog.md).
 A few key points listed below.

-1: We have switched from using SILVA 138.1 as the bacterial database, we have now incorperated the bacteria, excluding cyanobacteria, from [GSR-DB](https://manichanh.vhir.org/gsrdb/index.php).
+1: In addition to [SILVA 138.2](https://www.arb-silva.de/), we are also including additional files with [GSR-DB](https://manichanh.vhir.org/gsrdb/index.php) as the bacterial database.
 Please cite ```Leidy-Alejandra G. Molano, Sara Vega-Abellaneda, Chaysavanh Manichanh.
 GSR-DB: a manually curated and optimized taxonomical database for 16S rRNA amplicon analysis. mSystems (2024) https://doi.org/10.1128/msystems.00950-23``` in addition to CyanoSeq if you use this version

 2: The family Prochlorococcaceae has proven to be a headache for curation and now has its taxonomy modeled after GTDB R220 with some minor changes, see the Taxonomy_V1.3.xlsx files for more in depth information.